asreview/asreview/DEVELOPMENT.md

 of 3 simultanously running servers:

 1. A Python server with the the Flask app.
-2. A Python server for a task manager that manages running models after records are labeled..
+2. A Python server for a task manager that manages running models after records are labeled.
 3. A Node server for the frontend.

 Open a command line interface (e.g. Terminal or CMD.exe) and navigate to